 From time to time, the Company will enter into foreign currency exchange contracts with BATIF to minimize the financial impact from exposure to changes in the exchange rates for GBP and EUR on certain liabilities denominated in those currencies.
-At December 31, 2021 and December 31, 2020, the Company had a liability recorded of \$0.1 million and \$0.1 million, respectively, for the fair value of forward exchange contracts.
-In 2021 and 2020, the Company recognized \$0.4 million as income and \$0.4 million as expense, respectively, related to foreign currency forward contracts recorded in Net loss on derivatives.
+At December 31, 2022 and December 31, 2021, the Company had a liability recorded of \$0.0 million and \$0.1 million, respectively, for the fair value of forward exchange contracts.
+In 2022 and 2021, the Company recognized income of \$0.9 million and \$0.4 million, respectively, related to foreign currency forward contracts recorded in Net loss on derivatives.
 Changes in the fair value are recognized as either income or expense, as applicable, as derivative (gains) losses, net in the accompanying Statements of Operations.